jeffthomasweb/GitHubActionsWebScraping/README.md

-This webscraper runs twice a day using the free tier of GitHub Actions.
-It will get the text from the 3 RSS feeds and place the parsed text into a file called output.txt.

-There's another scraper in this project that scrapes the New York Times website on the weekends.

-A sample YML file for the scraping actions is below.
+This project uses the free tier of GitHub Actions to run a webscraper.
+The YML files controling the scraping are located under .github/workflows.
+The parsed content is saved into output.txt and nyt.txt.

+One of the YML files is pasted below as an example.

 ```yml
 name: Web scrape